Yuehong Su is a member of the Buildings, Energy & Environment Research Group.

-Dr Yuehong Su is an associate professor at the Institute of Sustainable Energy Technology, Department of Architecture and Built Environment, University of Nottingham.
-He has about 30 years research experience in heat pump, air conditioning, adsorption/absorption/ejector cooling, energy efficiency, heat storage, solar concentration, PV/thermal, daylighting, low energy buildings, natural ventilation and CFD modelling.
-Dr Su has worked on a number of projects funded by the EPSRC, EU, UK Government and industry and has published over 60 papers in refereed journals and conferences.
-He is the supervisor/co-supervisor of several PhD students and postdoctoral researchers.
+Dr Yuehong Su is an Associate Professor in Energy and Buildings at the Department of Architecture and Built Environment, University of Nottingham.
+He has about 30 years research experience in heat pump, air conditioning, adsorption/absorption/ejector cooling, desalination, energy efficiency, heat storage, solar concentration, PV/thermal, daylighting, low energy buildings, natural ventilation and CFD modelling.
+Dr Su has worked on a number of projects funded by the EPSRC, EU, Innovate UK, NSFC and industry and has published over 160 papers in refereed journals and conferences.
+He has been the supervisor/co-supervisor of about 20 PhD students and postdoctoral researchers.
 He teaches Engineering Thermodynamics, Air Conditioning Technology, Daylighting and Solar Architecture Modelling, and he is the Course Director for MSc Sustainable Energy and Entrepreneurship.
-Dr Su has a current research focus on daylighting and natural ventilation in a close collaboration with UK companies to develop various renewable energy solutions for daylighting and natural ventilation in low/zero emissions buildings.
-Dr Su is experienced in experimentation and simulation of daylighting and solar concentration systems.
+Dr Su has recently supervised several Marie Curie International Incoming Fellowship projects and jointly managed one FP7 ICARUS project and several EPSRC and Innovate UK projects on sustainable energy technologies.

 Daylighting: RADIANCE and PHOTOPIA simulation, measurement and monitoring of daylighting devices

 Building simulation: EnergyPlus simulation of low energy designs

 Cooling: adsorption/absorption/ejector cooling